Getting around is part of the journey. Browse through this visitor information to make that journey as smooth as

-- BC Provincial and Regional restrictions updated regularly Learn More
+- BC Provincial and Regional restrictions updated regularly when in affect Learn More

 - Interior Health regulates our region.
-Orders are in place that restrict certain activities in an effort to help curb the spread Learn More
+Learn More

 - ArriveCAN is an accessible APP to help travellers coming into Canada.
 Learn More

 - Dial 811 if you are feeling unwell and need to discuss symptoms.
 You can call 1-877-740-7747 or Book a Test online

 The Canadian border has re-opened to fully-vaccinated international visitors.